publication of Rest Ministries, Inc. www.restministries.org

 days when I can't lift a finger to help around the house.
 Chris Corliss,

-from the word of God and Jesus Christ.
-I love Billy, Ruth, Franklin,
+find encouragement from the word of God and Jesus Christ.
+I love Billy,

-Ann and all the Grahams.
-They are such a blessing with their Decision
+Ruth, Franklin, Ann and all the Grahams.
+They are such a blessing with

 from heaven who picks me up.
 God is definititely using him and I am